-Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.
-However, all courses will have multiple exams and a written assignment that is designated by the instructor.
+Course Evaluation: See the Instructor's Course Information sheet for specific items used in evaluating student performance.
+However, all courses will have multiple exams and written work that is designated by the instructor of record.

-Attendance Policy:

-Instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated below in the SPC General Catalog:

-Students are expected to attend all classes in order to be successful in a course.
+Attendance Policy: Individual instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated in the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.